-The number one benefit of seeing a life coach is to speed up your personal work on whatever it is you have to change or accept.
-If you have had trouble getting organised in the past, learning to use your strengths as a framework can dramatically improve your organising outcomes.
+Sometimes the number one benefit of seeing a life coach is to speed up your personal work on whatever it is you have to change or accept.
+If you have already spent years wrestling with an obstacle, speeding up the time to resolving it, so you can get on with life the way you want to live it is important.
+If you have had trouble getting organised to effectively resolve obstacles in the past, learning to use your strengths as a framework can dramatically improve your organising outcomes.

 Some the benefits from life coaching include:

 life coaching “helped me move forward and navigate in life.”